yegor256/blog/_drafts/notation.md

 <!--more-->

-Obviously, the line with a closing bracket should start at the same indentation level as the line with it opening pair.
+Obviously, the line with a closing bracket should start at the same indentation level as the line with its opening pair.

-This is how your IDE will render your code if you follow this notation (IntelliJ IDEA):
+This is how your IDE will render the code if you follow this notation (IntelliJ IDEA):

-{% figure /images/2014/10/intellij-idea-indentation.png 500 %}
+{% figure /images/2014/10/intellij-idea-indentation.png 529 %}

 Sublime Text will also appreciate it:

-{% figure /images/2014/10/sublime-text-indentation.png 500 %}
+{% figure /images/2014/10/sublime-text-indentation.png 584 %}

 As you see, those light vertical lines at the left side of the code help you to navigate, if you follow the notation.